 Ugh… can you even handle this close up?
 These pancakes are making me talk/write like the millennial that I am and I sort of hate it but I also kind of love it.
 Sorry, not sorry.
 What is happening to me… I can’t even.
 Ah.
 Don’t leave!
 At least I didn’t tell you these pancakes are on fleek (even though they are).
 I bet you’re regretting not pressing that “jump to recipe” button at the top of my blog post aren’t you?
 Well, it’s too late now – you’ve scrolled too far.
 I promise to try and overcome all of these uncontrollable feels that I’m having about these pancakes right now.
 They are just SO good.

 Oh my goodness, I barely made it through that last paragraph.
 You must really love me.

 Serve these little flapjacks hot off the griddle with a pat of butter and a drizzle of maple syrup for the perfect fall morning meal.
 Breakfast does not get better than this.
 Okay well, I suppose breakfast would be better if you served these with some sausage links and then drizzled those in maple syrup too… and maybe add a side of eggs for good measure.
 Oh, and did someone say apple cider?
 I mean that definitely wouldn’t hurt…

-- Pour everything into a blender, and blend until well combined.
+- Pour everything into a blender, and blend until smooth.

-- Pour ¼ cup of the batter onto a hot well-seasoned steel crepe pan or a non-stick pan/griddle. (the batter is thicker than regular pancake batter due to the rolled oats, so you may need to use a spoon to get it onto the pan).
+- Pour ¼ cup of the batter onto a hot well-seasoned pan or a non-stick pan/griddle.
+(The batter is thicker than regular pancake batter due to the rolled oats, so you may need to use a spoon to get it onto the pan).

 - Cook one side until the batter fluffs up at the top (approx 1-2 minutes).
 Then flip over to cook the other side.